Our missions are

 The food challenge – degraded soils

 Soil quality is decreasing globally.
 The amount of carbon in present soils have lost up to 75% of the bound carbon.
-This has impact on soil productivity and crop yield.
+This has an impact on soil productivity and crop yield.
 This can be solved by adding a biochar – a certain type of charcoal – to agricultural soils.
-As this carbon is bound into the soil, it remains stable and therefore act as a carbon sink and a holding matrix for nutrients and microbes.
+As this carbon is bound into the soil, it remains stable and therefore acts as a carbon sink and a holding matrix for nutrients and microbes.

 The climate challenge – getting to 350ppm.

-Usually biofuels from biomass are carbon dioxide neutral as the CO2 taken up by the plants is released upon combustion of the plant matter or the biofuel thereof derived.
+Usually, biofuels from biomass are carbon dioxide neutral as the CO2 taken up by the plants is released upon combustion of the plant matter or the biofuel thereof derived.
 Natures most efficient way of extracting CO2 from the atmosphere is by photosynthesis.
 The CO2 is converted into biomass.
 By using a low-oxygen pyrolysing process, the biomass is converted into syngas (mainly methane, carbon monoxide and hydrogen) this syngas can be combusted for heating or power generation or reformed into biofuels.
 In the process, another fraction is formed; biochar.
 The carbon atoms in the biochar, hence are bound from the atmospheric CO2, which in effect is historical and therefore partly from fossil sources.
 The biochar is extremely stable has a half-life of 100+ years.
 This is verified, by the research around ”Terra Preta” the soil enhancement technique used e.g. the Amazon 2000 years B.C.
 Deposits of charcoal up to 9500 years old have been found in wet tropical forest soils in Guyana (Hammond et al, 2007), up to 6000 years old in Amazonia (Soubies 1979), and up to 23,000 years old in Costa Rica (Titiz & Sanford, 2007).
 The carbon bound in Amazonian Terra Preta soils is still stable and the soils still have a high fertility.

 There exists a trade of biochar as soil enhancement today, but by adding the possibility of capturing CO2, the economies of biochar utilization will be possible on a large scale.
 Thus, a person working in perfect self-interest by improving his soils with biochar may get an extra incentive from a sequestration carbon offset payment.
 Thereby additionality in the carbon offset sense – is created from the system.